 4. Prepare for Amoudi Bay

-I did not do enough research about Amoudi Bay before we went to Santorini.
+I did not do enough research about Amoudi Bay before traveling to Santorini.
 It is one of the most beautiful spots in Oia and very popular if you want to go for a quick swim, however, you should definitely prepare for it before you go.

 - Bring water.
 When we were there it was in the upper 80’s (F), although it felt way hotter.
 We were soaked in sweat on the way down and back up.